 Research interests: Integration of immigrants and their children; the transition to adulthood for the children of immigrants; intergroup relations; the measurement and meaning of racial and ethnic identity; and the social, demographic, and psychological impact of natural disasters.

-Professor of Sociology Guggenheim Professor of Criminal Justice Policy
+Professor of Sociology Daniel and Florence Guggenheim Professor of Criminal Justice Policy

 Research interests: Criminal justice policy, incarceration, and the effects of incarceration on poor communities.
 Labor unions and their effects on income inequality.
 Trends in income inequality and mobility in the United States.
 Quantitative methods, applications of Bayesian statistics to sociology.